uvaai/ml2/100 Exam/10 Questions/super-secret-hidden-folder/exam.md

 ![network.png](network.png)

+The image above displays a Neural Network.
+Input nodes are green, hidden nodes are black, and output nodes are red.

-**Question 2.1:** Given the network displayed in the image above: Give all parameter matrices and vectors for each of the layers.
+**Question 2.1:** Given the network displayed in the image above: Give the shape of all parameter matrices *and* vectors for each of the layers.
 Then list the total number of parameters in the network.

 ![dataset.png](dataset.png)